Startup-Nights/website/content/pages/partner-info.md

               available.
 From coffee stands to snacks and full-course meals, you and your team will have access to a diverse selection of refreshments for free.
-      - content_block:
-          title: Hall plan
-          content:
-            - >-
-              A detailed hall plan will be provided to you upon your arrival at the event.
-This plan will offer a comprehensive overview of the venue layout, including booth locations, restroom facilities, and other essential areas.
-            - >-
-              The plan already linked below is not final and most likely will change before the event.
-          cta:
-            link: /plan_eulachhalle_v6.pdf
-            text: Current plan
     padding: false
     _template: Dropdown
   - subtitle: Update or book formats